sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Owner(s):** Keegan, Juliana, Rob
 - **Outcomes:**
     - The search results page can consume the streaming data directly as it comes in, without the need to convert to GraphQL types
+    - Fully functioning progress API from the backend.
+This will allow us to have the "full" streaming experience with diff/commit search.
 - **Work log:**
     - YYYY-MM-DD: $UPDATE